Motorcycle Pages

 Idea

-Make riders fall in love with the bike to get them one step closer to purchase
+If we make riders fall in love with the bike, we get them one step closer to purchase.

 The website is used as an initial entry point to browse bikes and understand the experience of the ride.
-If we make riders fall in love with the bike and create an emotional pull, we can push them further down the purchase funnel.
+If we make riders fall in love with the bike and create an emotional pull, we can push them further down the purchase funnel and differentiate ourselves from the competition.

 Design and features